Pigot Diamond: London lottery

 A plan was conceived to conduct a lottery so that the Pigot family could receive full value without a single buyer willing and able to pay such an amount.
 Such a plan required the approval of the Parliament, who was so petitioned in February 1800, because games of chance were normally illegal.
 The petition was considered in the House of Commons and the House of Lords.
 There were arguments made for and against allowing the lottery, and it was approved on 2 July 1800.
-The act was titled An Act to enable Sir George Pigot Baronet, Margaret Fischer and Frances Pigot, to dispose of a certain Diamond by a Lottery or The Pigot and Fisher Diamond Lottery Act of 1800.
+The act was titled An Act to enable Sir George Pigot Baronet, Margaret Fischer and Frances Pigot, to dispose of a certain Diamond by a Lottery or the Pigot and Fisher Diamond Lottery Act 1800.

 The terms of the lottery were that 11,428 tickets could be sold for two guineas each.
 Therefore, the sale of all tickets would realize £23,998.
 The value had been estimated at £25,000 to £30,000.
 Newspapers advertised the lottery beginning in August.
 Tickets were available from stockbrokers, jewellers, newspapers, and other companies.
-The winning number, 9488 was drawn on 2 March 1801 in Guildhall, London and had been purchased jointly by John Cruikshank, Richard Blanchford, and John Henderson of London and William Thompson of Walworth.
+The winning number, 9,488 was drawn on 2 March 1801 in Guildhall, London and had been purchased jointly by John Cruikshank, Richard Blanchford, and John Henderson of London and William Thompson of Walworth.
 The ticket was sold by Hornsby & Co.